Your rates notice explained

 This is a waste charge that is levied on vacant properties (i.e. nothing constructed) and constructed properties that do not have a bin.

-The vacant / serviced charge has been in place since amalgamation (and prior to that at both former Wakool and Murray), however wasn’t on your bill in the 2023/2024 year due to a technical issue.
-It has now been reintroduced as a line item on your bill.
+The vacant / serviced charge has been in place since amalgamation (and prior to that at both former Wakool and Murray).

 This charge is not just confined to Waste: Water (both Raw and Filtered) and Sewer all have a vacant/no connection charge, which is a lower than the charges levied for a connected/serviced property.